Designers in Residence 2019: Cosmic

 Explore fat as a valuable resource for the future, the 'wonder material' graphene, rethinking the use of salt as building material and redesigning the maternity process with projects from new and emerging design talent.

 The Designers in Residence programme at the Design Museum is a core part of the museum's activity, supporting emerging designers, from any discipline, with time and space away from their regular environment to reflect, research and consider new ways of developing their practice.

-Located on the museum’s top floor, see the designers at work and find out what they are working on.
-Following their eight-month residency, explore the finished projects in a collective showcase of their work on display from Friday 25 January 2020 to Sunday 10 May 2020.
+Following their eight-month residency, explore the finished projects in a collective showcase of their work on display until Sunday 10 May 2020.

 This year's designers were encouraged to interpret the theme Cosmic as openly as possible.